gtiley/diamond-identifiability/scripts/macaulay2/readme.md

 Not restarting for now to give space to the other two jobs.
 Started in the mac desktop 10/10 7:38pm.
 Still running 10/12 10:14am.

+This is the same as ndown-nleft, so we won't run it.

 ### `nleft-nup-6.m2`

 ```shell